mgimond/Spatial_pre2021/_book/A05-Raster-Operations.md

 <img src="A05-Raster-Operations_files/figure-html/unnamed-chunk-14-1.png" width="672" />

-Notice that the edge cells have been assigned a value of `NA`.
-This is because cells outside of the extent have no value.
-You can remedy this by passing the parameters `na.rm=TRUE` and `pad=TRUE` .
+By default edge cells are assigned a value of `NA`.
+This is because cells outside of the input raster extent have no value but may fall inside the kernel window when edge cells are computed.
+You can remedy this by passing the parameters `na.rm=TRUE` and `pad=TRUE` to the function.

 ```r